dreamcatcher-tech/network/Inbox/2023-10-07 2139 driving a blockchain app with an AI interface.md

 Have direct AI queries that run each one thru the ai directly, for example: "Give me everyone with an anglo saxon name".
 These types of query would be totally freeform, and execute knowledge on each one, and then might summarize each one.
 It would use the max token window of each call, and chain calls together.
 It would limit the number of queries before continuing to reduce the price runaway.
 It would be not a query language but a genuine intelligence applied to data.

 It would be slow, but it would be glorious to watch.
 Regular heavy queries can be analyzed and a more efficient format can be proposed.
 This could be an agent running over all the queries that were made into embeddings.
+Could narrow down using some queries first, and then do the one at a time "manual" work

 So before getting efficient, we could drop down these slow queries that burn a lot of resource but give good results.
 These same AI direct queries could be used for bulk edits too.